On ordered groups of regular growth rates: Introduction

 hold on positive half lines $(a, + \infty) \subseteq \mathbb{R}$.
 Differential-algebraic equations and inequalities, and indeed the whole first-order theory of fields of germs in the language of ordered valued differential fields, are well understood {\cite{vdH:mt,ADH:H-closed}}.

-The functional theory of such quantities, however, is unknown.
+The compositional theory of such quantities, however, is unknown.
 If $f, g$ are two real-valued functions and $g$ eventually exceeds all constant functions, then the germ of $f \circ g$ only depends on that of $f$ and that of $g$.
 This induces a law of composition of germs.
 Even short and simple functional equations, involving germs of even regular commonplace functions... turn out to be particularly difficult to analyse.
 In particular, when is the simple inequality

 satisfied for two germs $f, g$ of $L$-functions?
 We will define a first-order theory of ordered groups of abstract regular growth rates, that describes in particular the solutions of \eqref{eq-basicbasic} in said groups.
-Valuation theory, by discriminating between general orders of magnitude, can vastly simplify differential-algebraic equations {\cite{AvdD02,AvdD03,vdH:phd,vdH:mt}}.
-There should be a non-commutative valuation theory on ordered of regular growth rates that likewise identifies orders of growth, yields non-commutative asymptotic expansions of growth rates and helps solve functional equations.

-Before we describe these ideas, let us see how the informal notion of regular growth rate can be instantiated.
+Let us see how the informal notion of regular growth rate can be instantiated.
 The most concrete example is that of elements in Hardy fields {\cite{Bou07}}, i.e. ordered differential fields of germs.
 If a Hardy field $\mathcal{H}$ is closed under compositions, and if its subset $\mathcal{H}^{>\mathbb{R}}$ of germs that lie above all constant germs is closed under functional inversion, then $\mathcal{H}^{>\mathbb{R}}$ is an ordered group.